Sex Ed (film): Plot

-Ed Cole (Haley Joel Osment) is 23 and feels like he is wasting his life.
-He leaves his job at a bagel shop and works as an after-school detention teacher at an inner-city middle school after impressing the principal (Matt Walsh).
-He moves out of his apartment, allowing his roommate JT (Glen Powell) to engage in kinky sex with his girlfriend Ally (Castille Landon).
-While working with his students, Ed realizes most of the troubled youths are sexually confused, and begins an after-school sex ed program.
-At the same time, JT convinces Ed to have sex with someone, leading to a disastrous blind date with Trish (Abby Elliott), a former co-ed.
+Ed Cole is 23 and feels like he is wasting his life.
+He leaves his job at a bagel shop and works as an after-school detention teacher at an inner-city middle school after impressing the principal.
+He moves out of his apartment, allowing his roommate JT to engage in kinky sex with his girlfriend Ally.
+While working with his students, Ed realizes that most of the troubled youths are sexually confused, and begins an after-school sex ed program.
+At the same time, JT convinces Ed to have sex with someone, leading to a disastrous blind date with Trish, a former student.

-Ed seeks advice from his landlady Sydney (Retta), who also owns a bar in the apartment building.
-He meets Pilar (Lorenza Izzo), the adult sister of his student Tito (Kevin Hernandez).
+Ed seeks advice from his landlady Sydney, who also owns a bar in the apartment building.
+He meets Pilar, the adult sister of his student Tito.
 He and Pilar hit it off, and she invites Ed to her house for dinner after Tito tells her Ed is his favorite teacher.
-Pilar's boyfriend Hector (Ray Santiago) belittles Ed and threatens him, leading to the two competing by taking shots of rum.
-Ed vomits on Pilar and Tito's mother, Lupe (Laura Harring).
-Later Ed apologizes to Pilar, who tells him she and Hector are taking a break.
+Pilar's boyfriend Hector belittles Ed and threatens him, leading to the two competing by taking shots of rum.
+Ed vomits on Pilar and Tito's mother, Lupe.
+Later Ed apologizes to Pilar, who tells him that she and Hector are taking a break.
 Ed asks her on a date, which she accepts.
 With the help of JT and Ally, Ed gets his students interested in learning, to the point that other children attend the after school class out of interest.

-At the same time Ed's student Leon gets sent to the principal's office for his behavior, leading to his father Reverend Marcus Hamilton (Chris Williams) challenging Ed's qualifications and reasoning to teach sexual education to the children.
+At the same time, Ed's student Leon gets sent to the principal's office for his behavior, leading to his father Reverend Marcus Hamilton challenging Ed's qualifications and reasoning to teach sexual education to the children.
 Ed asks the Reverend to sit in on a class, but the Reverend is not impressed and decides to shut down the program.
 Tito tells Ed he wants to have sex with his girlfriend and asks for a condom.
 Ed tells Tito it is not a good idea, but Tito says he will do it anyway, forcing Ed to give him a condom.
 Pilar finds out about this during her date with Ed, and goes home to stop Tito.
 Ed angrily leaves, but is confronted and beat up by Hector.
 He then attempts to hire a prostitute, but he decides against sex when he sees that she has male genitalia.
 The police arrive, so the prostitute runs off and Ed is arrested.